Marriage at Cana (detail), Paolo Veronese, 1571-72

 Last Sunday I featured the late King Baudouin of the Belgians.
-This week I feature him again, with Queen Fabiola.
-The story of how they met is quite remarkable and the late Cardinal Suenens tels the story in his biography of the King, Baudouin, King of the Belgians, The Hidden Life.
+This week I feature him again, with Queen Fabiola, who died on 5 December 2014.
+The King died suddenly on 31 July 1993.
+The story of how they met is quite remarkable and the late Cardinal Suenens tells the story in his biography of the King, Baudouin, King of the Belgians, The Hidden Life.

-The video above has as background music and Irish song that I learned in Grade Three, The Dawning of the Day, in Irish Gaelic Fáinne Geal an Lae, the version I learned.
+The video above has as background music an Irish song that I learned in Grade Three, The Dawning of the Day, in Irish Gaelic Fáinne Geal an Lae, the version I learned.
+(The singer in the video is Mary Fahl).
 An Irish song is not at all inappropriate as the matchmaker of the marriage of Baudouin and Fabiola was an Irish woman, Veronica O'Brien.

 The couple were married in Brussels on 15 December 1960.
 The video shows photos of both the civil and church ceremonies.
 In a number of European countries a separate civil ceremony is required by law and takes place before the church celebration.
 The King wrote in his spiritual diary for that day: Normally we are awake by day and dream at night, but this time it's as if I'm in a dream all day.

 On 8 July 1978 Baudouin wrote in his diary: My God, I thank you for having led us by the hand to the feet of Mary, and every day since then, I thank you, Lord, that we have been able to love each other in your Love, and that that love has brown each day.